freedomofpress/trackthenews/README.md

 If you want to run your own instance of `trackthenews`, you can download and install the package, and run its built-in configuration process.
 It can be installed with `pip`:

-Python 3.6 is recommend but if you run [into troubles](https://github.com/thisisparker/track-the-news/issues/1), try it with Python 2.7.
+Python 3.6 is recommend, but if you run [into troubles](https://github.com/freedomofpress/trackthenews/issues/1), you may want to try it with Python 2.7.

 ```bash